hazelcast/hazelcast-cpp-client/README.md

 3. The predicate requester merges all the results coming from each member into a single set.

 Distributed query is highly scalable.
 If you add new members to the cluster, the partition count for each member is reduced and thus the time spent by each member on iterating its entries is reduced.
 In addition, the pool of partition threads evaluates the entries concurrently in each member, and the network traffic is also reduced since only filtered data is sent to the requester.

+If queried item is Portable, it can be queried for the fields without deserializing the data at the server side and hence no server side implementation of the queried object class will be needed.

 **Built-in Predicates For Query**